 - In 2020, represented major financial institution in patent infringement action involving mobile check deposit technology in the Western District of Texas.
 Obtained dismissal of action at the pleading stage.

 - In 2020, co-represented defendant in trade secret misappropriation action in the Western District of Wisconsin.
 After district court granted client’s motion for summary judgment, barring plaintiff from pursing a claim for actual damages at trial, plaintiff dismissed its remaining claims and agreed not to appeal the summary judgment decision.

 - In 2019, represented defendant manufacturing company in patent infringement action involving appliance automation in the Southern District of Ohio.
 Obtained favorable settlement.

-- In 2018, represented petitioner manufacturing company in two inter partes review (IPR) proceedings involving insect detection devices and methods.
-Trial was instituted in both cases.
+- In 2018, represented petitioner in two inter partes review (IPR) proceedings involving insect detection devices and methods.
 Argued both cases at trial.
 PTAB invalidated all challenged claims in device patent.
-Obtained favorable settlement of district court litigation based on outcome in IPRs.
+Obtained favorable settlement of district court action based on outcome in IPRs.

-- Represented defendant major manufacturing company as lead counsel in patent infringement lawsuit brought by competitor in the District of Minnesota, involving patents directed at methods for assessing the cleanliness of rooms.
+- Represented defendant as lead counsel in patent infringement action brought by competitor in the District of Minnesota, involving patents directed at methods for assessing the cleanliness of rooms.
 Case settled on the eve of trial.